JoviMetzger/42Project-Webserv/README.md

   <summary><strong>How CGI Works:</strong></summary>

 ### 🧭 How CGI Works:
-When a web browser requests a web page that involves a CGI script:
+When a web browser requests a web page that involves a CGI script: <br> <br>

 **1. User Requests a Web Page:** <br>
 - The user requests a web page that requires the execution of a CGI program *(e.g., a form submission or dynamic content)*. <br>